-Dear Mr. Slavitt:
+Dear Mr. Slavitt,

-The DefeatMalnutrition.
-Today coalition appreciates the opportunity to comment on the Centers for Medicare and Medicaid Services' (CMS) proposed Hospital Inpatient Prospective Payment Systems Rule and the Long-Term Care Hospital Prospective Payment System for FY 2017.
+The DefeatMalnutrition.Today coalition appreciates the opportunity to comment on the Centers for Medicare & Medicaid Services' (CMS) proposed rule for Hospital and Critical Access Hospital (CAH) Changes to Promote Innovation, Flexibility, and Improvement in Patient Care.

-DefeatMalnutrition.
-Today is a new coalition with members who are committed to defeating older adult malnutrition.
+DefeatMalnutrition.Today is a new and growing coalition with over 40 members who are committed to defeating older adult malnutrition.
 Our goals are to:

-- Achieve the recognition of malnutrition as a key indicator and vital sign of older adult health - Work to achieve a greater focus on malnutrition screening and intervention through regulatory and/or legislative change across the nation's health care system
+- Achieve the recognition of malnutrition as a key indicator and vital sign of older adult health - Work to achieve a greater focus on malnutrition screening and intervention through regulatory and/or legislative change across the nation's health care system.